dbsteward/dbsteward/README.md

 DBSteward is also capable of reading standard Postgresql pg_dump files or slurping a running Postgresql database and outputting a matching XML definition file.

-# Why use DBSteward to maintain database structure?
+# 3. Why use DBSteward to maintain database structure?
 Maintaining database structure with DBSteward allows developers to make large or small changes and immediately be able to test a fresh database deployment against revised code.
 The updated definition is then also immediately useful to upgrade an older version to the current one.
 Being able to generate DDL / DCL / DML changes can greatly simplify and speed up database upgrade testing and deployment.
 At any point during a development cycle, a DBA can generate database definition changes instead of having to maintain complex upgrade scripts or hunt for developers who made a database change.

-# What SQL RDMS output formats does DBSteward currently support?
+# 4. What SQL RDMS output formats does DBSteward currently support?
 DBSteward currently supports output files in Postgresql 8 / 9, MySQL 5.5, and Microsoft SQL Server 2005 / 2008 compliant SQL commands.
 DBSteward has an extensible SQL formatting code architecture, to allow for additional SQL flavors to be supported rapidly.

-# How do I get started?
+# 5. How do I get started?
-To start tinkering with the possibilities, download and install the PEAR package by following the [[Crash Course]] guide for more information and real world examples.
+To start tinkering with the possibilities, install DBSteward with Composer with https://github.com/nkiraly/DBSteward/blob/master/doc/INSTALLING.md

 You will also need to have the `xmllint` executable installed in your PATH, available from [libxml2](http://xmlsoft.org).

-You can also of get a checkout at git://github.com/nkiraly/DBSteward.git It is runnable in source-checkout form, via php bin/dbsteward.php
+You can also of get a checkout at git://github.com/nkiraly/DBSteward.git It is runnable in source-checkout form, as php bin/dbsteward.php

-# How do I convert an existing database to DBSteward definition?
+# 6. How do I convert an existing database to DBSteward definition?
-An example of this process is documented in the wiki page https://github.com/nkiraly/DBSteward/wiki/Extracting-Existing-Database-Structure
+# 7. I have an existing project how do I migrate to using DBSteward?
+Examples of structure and data extraction can be found on the Using DBSteward article https://github.com/nkiraly/DBSteward/blob/master/doc/USING.md

+# 8. Can I define static data in DBSteward XML?

+Yes you can.
+Static data rows will be differenced and changes DML generated in stage 2 and 4 .sql files.
+You can find examples of defining static data in the table _user_status_list_ of the [someapp_v1.xml sample definition](https://github.com/nkiraly/DBSteward/blob/master/xml/someapp_v1.xml).
+Be sure to leave your static data rows each version.
+They are compared for changes, additions, and deletions each time you build an upgrade.

+# 9. Why are views always dropped and re-added?

+SQL server implementations expand SELECT * .. and implicitly use column types when creating view definitions from query expressions.
+Rebuilding these views ensures the types and column lists in a view will be consistent with the dependent tables providing the data.

+# 10. Where are my slonik files?
+Why aren't my slony configuration details being honored?

+slony slonik configuration files are not output during structure defiinition or diffing unless you use the --generateslonik flag.
+This is to steamline the development vs DBA replication roles in the development lifecycle.

+# 11. Do I just pick a slonyId?
+What's the rhyme or reason with slonyId's?

+slonyIds can be completely arbitrary, but are recommended to be allocated in segments.
+Example: IDs 100-199 are reserved for user tables, IDs 200-299 are for forum relationships and post data, IDs 500-599 for form full text search tables, ad nausea.